gyanac/QuLab/content/home/welcome.md

         text: Learn more
         url: ../research/
     - title: Laboratory for Imaging Life with Light
-      content: <font face=Times New Roman>_Our group is a highly interdisciplinary research team devoted to developing advanced tools for fundamental and applied biomedical studies._</font>
+      content: <font face=Times New Roman><br/> _Our group is a highly interdisciplinary research team devoted to developing advanced tools for fundamental and applied biomedical studies._</font>
       align: center
       background:
         position: center